RavicharanN/blog/_posts/2018-06-11-Isomorphism.md

 * A method `is_isomorphic` has been implemented for convenient usage, which calls `group_isomorphism(..., isomorphism=False)`

 ## Trvial example
-The word is recuded using the automaton as follows:
+The isomorphism is computed between 2 groups as follows:
 ```
 >>> F, a, b = free_group("a, b")
 >>> G = FpGroup(F, [a**3, b**3, (a*b)**2])